-He is one of COMBACTE’s principal investigators who together with his team is participating in COMBACTE-NET’s ANTICIPATE study, and COMBACTE-CARE’s EURECA, REJUVENATE and REVISIT studies.
+He is one of COMBACTE’s principal investigators who together with his team is participating in COMBACTE-NET’s ANTICIPATE and ASPIRE-SSI studies, and COMBACTE-CARE’s EURECA, REJUVENATE and REVISIT studies.

 Dr. de la Torre is a top recruiter in the COMBACTE clinical trials, and won the Golden Poo Award for having the highest recruitment rate in the ANTICIPATE study.
 According to him, the success of the high recruitment is based on four important elements, revealed below.

 - "The first response is the team.
 Not only in recruiting a lot of patients, but also to do high-quality work.
 It is thanks to a motivated team."

 - "Second, the relationships with the different units in the hospital; that is the way we work in a clinical setting.
 A good relationship is much needed to include patients in our clinical trials.
 Especially with the microbiology lab, the units that take care of high-risk patients, surgeons, intensive care unit, hematology unit, etc."

 - "Thirdly, the people who believe in this project, and who are proud to collaborate in COMBACTE."

 - "And ultimately a principal investigator who is really involved in the daily work.
 Who is not outside the reality of the hospital, but is taking care of the patients, is involved in the studies, can solve problems and can support the people to perform that work."